Best Bookmax Alternatives in 2026

 Is Linkflare free?

-Yes!
+Yes.
 Linkflare offers a generous free tier with unlimited bookmarks, collections, and tags.
 Premium features like smart metadata, shared wishlists, and meal planning are available on paid plans.

 Can I import my bookmarks from Bookmax?